 - My contributions (list and links) at China Daily Mail

 Anyway, it’s important that citizens hear about the [messy] exploding networked world in plain, interesting—or even sarcastic, English (American variant).
 Big data can overwhelm comprehension in fact or shall we say, sometimes by intent.
 Winnowing it for friends and cohorts is important.
-An informed voter is way better than a blindly angry and uninformed one, if less predictable.
+An informed voter (if you are fortunate enough to be in a nation that has a vote) is way better than a blindly angry and uninformed one, if less predictable.

 For the paranoid, refresh the fear with my mega-super-tweet on drones here and read about the craziness around the Foreign Intelligence Surveillance Act as heard from Senator Wyden (update: this was recently passed into law).